anon-author700/naturalistic-motor-learning/README.md

 unzip data.zip
 ```

-Then in Python one could do:
+Then in Python one could do (assuming the folder ''data'' is in the github repository's root directory):

 ```
 import mlcroissant as mlc